act360/fonepay-for-woocommerce/readme.txt

 For downloadable products to WooCommerce default setting is to allow access only when the request has the status "completed", however in WooCommerce settings tab Products you can enable the option "Grant access to download the product after payment" and thus release download when the order status is as "processing."

+= I have set correct Merchant Code & Secret but still get "Fonepay Verification Failure" error. = From plugin version 1.1 onwards, there has been change in how the transaction is validated and verified.
+If you continue to get this error, please contact [Fonepay support](https://fonepay.com/contact-us).

 = Where can I report bugs or contribute to the project? =

 Bugs can be reported either in our support forum or preferably on the [WooCommerce Fonepay GitHub repository](https://github.com/act360/fonepay-for-woocommerce/issues).
 You can directly reach our developers at developers@act360.com.np